 Now, these ukuleles were comparable in price and they both play nicely.
 Perhaps, one cost a little more...I dunno.
 What I do know is this: Choosing an instrument is exciting, and having the right one can inspire learning!

 When shopping for an ukulele with your child, be ready to guide them to quality instruments and then...let them choose.
 I'm not saying to buy the top brand instrument, but, rather, I am suggesting you guide them away from poor quality ukulele's that will go out of tune easily, and may not play well or sound good.
-When you are at the store, encourage your child to play the different ukuleles and the guide help them to know what to look for with guiding questions: "Which ukulele sounds better?"; "Which one do you like best?" and then let them decide.
+When you are at the store, encourage your child to play the different ukuleles and then use guiding questions.
+Ask them which ukulele sounds better, which one feels better to play, and then ask them which one they like best.